 Regency Ballroom (1290 Sutter St, Downtown), concert hall, live performances by top-rank international contemporary artists.

-Roxie Theater (3117 16th St, Mission District), antique buildingg, indie/foreign/cult/classic films and festivals.
+Roxie Theater (3117 16th St, Mission District), antique building, indie/foreign/cult/classic films and festivals.

-San Francisco Film Society Cinema (1746 Post St, Japantown), celebrating the transformative power of moving images; April-May San Francisco International Film Festival and a world of film year round.
+San Francisco Film Society Cinema (FilmHouse, 644 Broadway, Financial District), celebrating the transformative power of moving images; April-May San Francisco International Film Festival and a world of film year-round -- screens at cinemas throughout the Bay Area.

 Second Act Marketplace & Events (1727 Haight St, Haight-Ashbury), fresh food and beverages, movies, live music, comedy shows, classes and community meetings.